jsaintro/publicnotes/kubernetes/INGRESS-CONTROLLER.md.md

         >  ----            ----                        ---------
         >  ServiceAccount  traefik-ingress-controller  kube-system

-## Install the Daemonset
+## Install the Deployment

-Note: Need to modify the daemon set to get it to use an external IP https://stackoverflow.com/questions/52066340/what-is-necessary-to-make-an-ingress-deployed-as-a-demonset-listening-on-port-80
+Chose to go with deployment vs daemon set as it's lighter weight and requires less hacking to get it workingNote: Need to modify the daemon set to get it to use an external IP https://stackoverflow.com/questions/52066340/what-is-necessary-to-make-an-ingress-deployed-as-a-demonset-listening-on-port-80

 1. Download the example yaml